boozallen/sdp-docs/README.md

 ## Building the Docs

 From the root of this repository, run ``make docs`` to build the documentation locally.
-Once finished, the static files will be in the ``build`` directory.
+Once finished, the static files will be in the ``docs`` directory.

 ## Build Details